kubestellar/kubestellar/docs/content/direct/architecture.md

 - *KubeStellar Controller Manager*: this module is instantiated once per WDS and is responsible for watching `BindingPolicy` objects and create from it a matching `Binding` object that contains list of references to the concrete objects and list of references to the concrete clusters, and for updating the status of objects in the WDS.

-- *Pluggable Transport Controller*: this module is instiated once per WDS and is responsible for delivering workload objects from the WDS to the ITS according to `Binding` objects.
+- *Pluggable Transport Controller*: this module is instantiated once per WDS and is responsible for delivering workload objects from the WDS to the ITS according to `Binding` objects.

 - *Space Manager*: This module manages the lifecycle of spaces.